The right blogging tools can make or break your blog-based business.

 10. SE Ranking

 SE Ranking is another of my picks for exciting new blogging tools to burst onto the scene this year.
-With a very broad feature set ranging from keyword ranking tracking to research tools, competitor monitoring, advanced traffic analytics, marketing planning and more—this is one of the most robust new blogging tools I’ve come across in some time.
+With a very broad feature set ranging from keyword ranking tracking to research tools, competitor monitoring, advanced traffic analytics, marketing planning and more—this is one of the most robust new blogging tools I’ve come across in some time, and it’s quickly become an essential part of my workflow whenever I update my blog business plan.

 What I like most about SE Ranking, is that beyond just the keyword position monitoring function that sits at the center of the product, this blogging tool also provides a very extensive website audit function that’ll give you extremely actionable feedback on how to improve your blog’s technical SEO footprint.
 While this is amongst the paid blogging tools here on this list, if you’re taking your blog growth seriously—then SE Ranking is well worth your while to consider weaving into your tech stack.